kriserickson/aging-coder/src/posts/2025-06-13-experiments-in-supervised-learning.md

 ### What Recipe Folder Did

 Recipe Folder was a tool that let users save recipes from the web into their own personal collection.
 You could import recipes from websites and organize them, add notes, and create grocery lists.
 One of core features was a browser extension (or in the early days a [bookmarklet](https://en.m.wikipedia.org/wiki/Bookmarklet)) that helped you "clip" recipes directly from a web page.
-I never found an effective monetization strategy beyond diminmous ad revenue and a $2.99 deluxe mobile version to strip the ads (which sold about 10 copies).
+I never found an effective monetization strategy beyond de minimis ad revenue and a $2.99 deluxe mobile version to strip the ads (which sold about 10 copies).
 Despite this, I maintained the site and its apps for over ten years..

 ### The Challenge: Scraping Recipe Data